What is Regression Testing? Explained with Test Cases, Tools, and Methods

 Here are some more differences between these two terms:

 So far, we have analyzed regression testing 360 degrees from every possible angle.
 We have also understood its difference with retesting.
-Now, the only thing that is remaining is the role of regression testing in following agile methodology.
+Now, the only remaining thing is the role of regression testing in following agile methodology.
 When agile practices are the way forward, how can regression testing ensure no negative impact after coding changes?
 Here is your answer to it.

 Regression Testing and Agile Methodology

-As you know, the agile methodology takes its basis on incremental and iterative approaches.
-You develop a software or a product over short iterations, which are called sprints.
-Several sprints mean several iterations, and several iterations indicate a change in the source code which may be an addition or an update with new features.
+As you know, the agile methodology relies on incremental and iterative approaches.
+You develop software or a product over short iterations called sprints.
+Several sprints mean several iterations and several iterations indicate a change in the source code, which may be an addition or an update with new features.
 That’s where the role of regression testing comes into the picture.

 Agile teams should prepare the regression test suite from the initial stages of the product development cycle and then follow that until the final deployment.
 In agile methodology, you can conduct regression testing in two ways:

-The agile methodology involves short sprints, and therefore, you need to perform regression testing frequently.
+The agile methodology involves short sprints; therefore, you must frequently perform regression testing.
 Now, if you perform this manually, it will become cumbersome for the QA experts.
 So instead of that, people take the assistance of automation for regression testing in an agile manner.
 It helps you to reduce the execution time and allows you to identify frequent defects too.

 Summing Up Things